-Hygiene Therapy is the main ingredient in a routine dental exam at Archer Dental.
-It’s a painless and efficient scouring of teeth that’s proven to be effective at stopping the progression of gingivitis and periodontal disease.
+Hygiene Therapy is the main ingredient in a dental exam at Archer Dental.
+It’s a painless and efficient teeth scouring that’s proven to be effective at stopping the progression of gingivitis and periodontal disease.
 A typical hygiene therapy treatment takes about forty minutes but can expand in length and intensity as the situation requires.
-Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest additional treatments for issues detected in the oral health exam that generally follows the cleaning.
+Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest additional treatments for any issues detected in the oral health exam that generally follows the cleaning.

 X-Rays – Dental X-rays are pictures of your mouth made with low levels of radiation harnessed to capture images that show the bottoms of teeth and to see what lies below your gums.
 Dentists at Archer Dental will use these photos to evaluate your oral health.
 The radiography helps identify problems caused by otherwise unseen cavities, tooth decay, and impacted teeth.
 Not everyone needs X-rays however, and adults without any apparent dental issues do not need regular dental X-rays.